m-lyon/dMRI-RCNN/README.md

 # .tfrecord format uses a maximum filesize of 2 GiB, therefore for high
 # resolution dMRI data, the image may need to be split into smaller parts
 # to do this use the function below.
+It is recommended to first try to save
+# each subject as a whole before splitting the image into separate files.
 dmri_list = io.split_image_to_octants(dmri)
 mask_list = io.split_image_to_octants(mask)